sheagcraig/actually_random/README.md

 # Actually Random

 ## Introduction
 I like to rip mountain bike trails to my giant Spotify playlist, "Bottomless Happiness".
 Unfortunately, Spotify's "shuffle" play feature is not really random.
-The algorithm is not public information, but some tracks get played more frequently than others.
-If you play the playlist during a ride one day, then ride the next day, chances are extremely high that you'll hear a lot of the same songs again.
+The algorithm is not public information, but some tracks get played more frequently than others, probably based on the popularity of a track.

+At times, you will even hear the same track twice during one extended ride.
+I have about 500 songs on this playlist, with a length of 24 hours and 29 minutes, and yet I somehow manage to hear "Running With the Devil" every damn time.

+Further, the play queue is deleted after some session timeout or the app is shutdown, so that if you ride two days in a row, you'll probably hear a lot of the same songs that you heard the previous day.

 This is annoying to me.

 I want all of my jams, and I want them to not repeat until I have had the auditory satisfaction of enjoying each and every one.

-This script allows you to copy an existing playlist after randomizing the tracks.
-You can then play with shuffle _turned off_ and get the equivalent of what you actually wanted.
+As a quick practice project in Flask, I wrote Actually Random to allow you to select a playlist, shuffle it up, and then save it with a new name.

+Then, when you go out to ride or run or whatever, play the new playlist without using the shuffle feature.

+### Playlist selection view.
 ![Playlists](https://github.com/sheagcraig/actually_random/blob/master/screenshots/playlists.png)
-Playlist selection view.
+### Playlist shuffle view.
 ![Playlist](https://github.com/sheagcraig/actually_random/blob/master/screenshots/playlist.png)
-Playlist shuffle view.

 ## Setting it Up
 Git clone the project and get into that beautiful new directory.